datafordemocracy/PublicInterestData2019/resources/git_steps.md

 In this method, we'll be using ```git pull``` to sync changes with the remote repository and make use of branch to avoid merge conflicts.

-Before adding changes from the repository on your local machine to the forked repository on GitHub (the one in your account, [see more here](https://help.github.com/articles/syncing-a-fork/), make sure you're working with the most recent files.

 1. Have a branch for development
 ```sh
 $ git branch dev  # This will create a branch called dev
 $ git checkout dev # This will switch to the branch called dev instead of master

 ```
-2. Now that you have a branch, edit your files in your branch ( whatever code changes you want to make ) and stage it
+2. Now that you have a branch, edit your files in your branch (whatever code changes you want to make) and stage it

 ```sh
 $ git add 'files you edited and you want to include'